Utility

 or evolve from Vullaby (Step 1)

-• Mandibuzz has a 510 base stat total and ranks as B-Tier — a solid choice for the right team.
+• In Sword & Shield, Mandibuzz has a 510 base stat total and ranks as B-Tier: a solid option in Sword & Shield for the right team.
 It works best as a support.
-Base 110 HP is where it shines.
+U Turn with Heavy-Duty Boots is the standard set.

-• Mandibuzz's biggest threats include Manectric (Electric), Cloyster (Ice), and Tyranitar (Rock), all carrying super-effective STAB moves.
+• In Sword & Shield, Mandibuzz's biggest threats include Manectric (Electric), Cloyster (Ice), and Tyranitar (Rock), all carrying super-effective STAB moves.
 Fairy-type attackers are also a problem.
 Mandibuzz has enough bulk to absorb a hit, but don't push the matchup.
 Pivot to a teammate that resists.

-• Mandibuzz fills the support role.
+• In Sword & Shield, Mandibuzz fills the support role.
 It's leaning toward the physical side (base 65 Attack).
-Base 80 Speed is workable — faster than some, slower than many.
+Base 80 Speed is workable.
+Faster than some, slower than many.
 And it's tanky enough to absorb a few hits.